alexander-held/advent-of-code-2019/README.md

 # Advent of Code 2019
 My solutions to the Advent of Code 2019 puzzles: https://adventofcode.com/2019.
+Often times there is some input needed to solve them, usually provided in a file called `input.txt`.